Frequently Asked Questions

 What is the minimum age for getting a tattoo?

-We tattoo clients from 16 years old with parental consent.
+I tattoo clients from 16 years of age with parental consent.

-Clients under 18 must be accompanied by a parent or legal guardian and must sign an additional consent form.
-For legal and safety reasons we do not tattoo anyone under 16.
+Underage clients must come with a parent or legal guardian and sign an additional consent form.
+For legal and safety reasons I do not tattoo anyone under 16.

 Yes.
-Every client fills in a consent form before the session.
-This covers your basic health information, confirms you understand the risks, and records your consent.
+Every client fills out a consent form before the session.
+It includes basic health information, confirms that you understand the possible risks and that you give informed consent to the tattoo.

-Clients under 18 complete an additional form that must be signed by a parent or legal guardian.
+Clients under 18 fill out an additional form, which must be signed by a parent or legal guardian.

 Can I bring a friend or child with me?

-Please plan to come alone to your session.
-The studio is a small, focused workspace and extra people make it harder for the artist to concentrate and for you to relax.
+Please come to your session on your own.
+The studio is a small space and extra people make it harder for me to concentrate and also make it harder for you to relax during the session.

-A short visit from a friend or family member (a quick hello) may be possible if we agree in advance, but we do not allow guests to stay for the whole appointment.
+A short visit from a friend or family member (a quick hello) can be possible if we agree on it beforehand, but I do not allow guests to stay for the whole session.

-For safety and comfort reasons no children under 16 are allowed in the studio at any time.
-We also reserve the right to refuse entrance to anyone who behaves inappropriately or makes the space feel unsafe.
+For safety and comfort reasons children under 16 cannot stay in the studio.
+I also reserve the right to refuse entry to anyone whose behaviour is inappropriate or makes the space feel uncomfortable or unsafe.

 Health, Safety & Pain